-Year 4: continues the course from Year 2, plus special subjects across a wide range of options including film studies.
+Continues the course from Year 2, plus special subjects across a wide range of options including film studies.

 Final University examinations: nine or ten written papers and an oral examination are taken, including unprepared translations, literature subjects, special subjects and linguistics.
 Some special subjects are examined by submitting a portfolio of essays.